Weight control and diet

 In these programs, you review a personal diary with a therapist or group to set realistic goals and identify patterns you can change.
 For instance, if you normally eat food while watching television, you may need to eat in another room instead.

 Stress reduction and relaxation techniques may be helpful for some people with obesity, such as those whose weight is related to night-eating syndrome.

 Changing Sedentary Habits and Exercise

-The weight-loss formula: calories used in exercise > calories eaten = weight loss.
+The weight-loss formula: calories used (including exercise) > calories eaten = weight loss.

 Many people sit all day at their jobs.
 They can add activity to their schedule before work, during work, at lunch, and after work.

 People who exercise are more apt to stay on a diet plan.
 Exercise improves psychological well-being and replaces sedentary habits that usually lead to snacking.
 Exercise may even act as a mild appetite suppressant.
 Moreover, exercise improves overall health, even with only modest weight loss.

 Be aware, however, that the pounds won't magically melt off.
 If a person exercises but doesn't diet, any actual pounds lost may be minimal due to simultaneous gain of muscle mass.
 But regardless of weight loss, a fit body will be healthier and will look more toned.
 In addition, exercise benefits the heart and vascular system and raises HDL (good) cholesterol levels, even with no weight loss.